 For the convenience of communication, familiar terms may be used for the process combinations and new terms may be invented.
 For example, the process combinations that constitute what we call a simple leaf may be referred to as a simple leaf as long as we keep in mind that a leaf is not just a structure but a process combination.
 Other terms of mainstream morphology such as root and internode may also be used, and thus a limited continuity between mainstream morphology and articulation morphology is possible.

-However, the difference between mainstream morphology and articulation morphology is much more fundamental than might initially seem.
+However, the difference between mainstream morphology and articulation morphology is more fundamental than might initially seem.
 Whereas some articles correspond to organs of mainstream morphology, others do not.
 For example, a simple leaf, an internode, or a root is equivalent to an article as they result from just one ramification.
 However, a pinnate leaf, which is considered one organ according to mainstream morphology, is a system of articles.
 For flowers, the difference between mainstream morphology and articulation morphology is even more striking.
 Stamens are a system of articles as are carpels.
 They are not leaf homologues, since leaf homologues are not defined in terms of ramification and articulation.
 Classen-Bockhoff (2016, 2024) referred to them as sporangiophores.
 Sporangiophores are systems of ramification and articulation, which are processes that can be directly observed.
 Even a layperson can observe where a ramification occurs and the article that has been produced as a result of this ramification.

 Since ramification is fundamental to articulation morphology we have to distinguish different modes of ramification: dichotomous, lateral, and axillary ramification.
 Dichotomous ramification is common in liverworts such as Marchantia and the earliest telomic fossils such as Rhynia and Cooksonia.
 Whereas the articles produced in liverworts are dorsiventral, the articles in the earliest telomic fossils are mostly of radial symmetry, but a continuum from radial to dorsiventral symmetry has been documented (Sattler 1998).
 In the telomic fossils it is most obvious that they consist of articles.
 An article that is the result of two successive ramifications is called a mesome, whereas an article after a single ramification that does not ramify further is called a telome.
 Both mesomes and telomes are telomes in the broadest sense.
 Thus, a telomic fossil is a telome truss that consists of telomes in the broadest sense.
 It consists only of telomes (articles), not organs.
-According to the telome theory (Zimmermann 1952, 1959, 1965), the diversity of vascular plants has evolved through five elementary processes.
+According to the telome theory (Zimmermann 1952, 1959, 1965), the diversity of vascular plants has evolved through elementary processes.
 These processes produced different patterns of ramification and articulation.
 The elementary process of overtopping leads from dichotomous to lateral ramification.
 The elementary process of planation describes the change from three-dimensional to two-dimensional ramification.
 The elementary process of fusion has been implied in leaf formation, which has led to criticism (Stein and Boyer 2006, Beerling and Fleming 2007).
 However, Zimmermann himself (1959, p.
 105, 1961) pointed out already that “fusion” should be understood as a basipetal shift of growth.
-In addition to the five elementary processes, intercalary meristems leading to zonal growth play an important role, especially in flowers.
+In addition, intercalary meristems leading to zonal growth play an important role, especially in flowers.
 For example, inferior ovaries are formed through intercalary growth.
-Interprimordial growth leads to a common base of primordia (a “fusion”), for example, in the formation of a sympetalous corolla.
+Interprimordial growth leads to a common base of primordia (often described as a “fusion”), for example, in the formation of a sympetalous corolla (Sattler 1078).

 The telome theory is more limited than articulation morphology because it does not address plant structures such as enations, leaves of bryophytes and algae.
 Its applicability is further constrained because it is difficult or impossible to apply it to more highly evolved vascular plants such as seed plants in which individual telomes are usually no longer recognizable.
 Nevertheless, to the extent that the telome theory does explain the diversity of vascular plants, it corresponds to articulation morphology because telomes are articles, not organs.

 Whereas dichotomous ramification is rare in vascular plants, lateral ramification is the most common type.
 Additionally, axillary ramification is characteristic of seed plants.
 Acknowledging this, Sachs (1882) proposed a schematic ground plan of seed plants, which was adopted by classical morphologists such as Troll (1954) and Kaplan (2022).
 It comprises a root system and a shoot system with a stem, leaves, and axillary buds.
-Hence it represents the trinity of the classical categories: root, stem (caulome), and leaf (phyllome).
+Hence, it represents the trinity of the classical categories: root, stem (caulome), and leaf (phyllome).
 Although meant for all seed plants, it applies only to a limited extent in the vegetative region for plants with simple leaves, each of which corresponds to an article.

 For a more complete description of ramifications, the spatial arrangement of articles has to be taken into account.
 If we refer to phyllotaxy in articulation morphology, this notion must be understood in a wider sense: not only as the formation of leaves on the shoot apical meristem (SAM) but as the formation of articles.
 These articles may arise sequentially (as in spiral phyllotaxy) or simultaneously (as in whorled and decussate phyllotaxy).
 Deviations from these patterns occur, especially in flowers.

-Many structures that do not fit classical categories have been referred to as "misfits" (Minelli 2015, Rutishauser 2005, 2016, 2020, Rutishauser et al. 2008).
+Research in plant architecture complements articulation morphology, especially with regard to higher-level units such as branches and the plant as a whole.
+The different models of tree architecture that have been distinguished (Hallé et al. 1978, Barthélémy and Caraglio 2007) can be understood as strange attractors that are inherently fuzzy, thus requiring fuzzy logic (Oldeman and Vester 1995)).
+Because of its practical terminology, classical mainstream morphology (Kaplan 2022, Sattler 2022, Sattler and Rutishauser 2023) also remains useful.
+However, it is limited in scope, as it cannot adequately account for structures that do not fit its categories.
+These structures have been referred to as "misfits" (Minelli 2015, Rutishauser 2005, 2016, 2020, Rutishauser et al. 2008).
 "Misfits" are "misfits to a botanical discipline [such as classical morphology], not misfits for a successful existence (Bell 1991).
-One example of misfits is phylloclades such as the phylloclades of Semele of the Asparagaceae (Cooney-Sovetts and Sattler 1987).
+One example of misfits is phylloclades, such as the sterile phylloclades of Semele androgyna of the Asparagaceae (Cooney-Sovetts and Sattler 1987).
 Their homology has been debated for centuries.
-According to articulation morphology, they represent dorsiventral articles.
-Thus, if we assume that the ancestors of plants with phylloclades bore axillary branches, during evolution, these branches (a system of articles) have been replaced by a single dorsiventral article (except in the fertile phylloclades where the article bears inflorescences - systems of articles) The question of homology arises no more in this context.
+However, for articulation morphology, they are not problematical: they simply represent dorsiventral articles.
+Thus, if we assume that the ancestors of Semele bore axillary branches, then during evolution these branches (a system of articles) have been replaced by a single dorsiventral article (except in the fertile phylloclades where the article bears inflorescences - systems of articles).
+From the perspective of articulation morphology, the question of homology does not arise.
 We do not ask whether the single dorsiventral article is homologous with a leaf or a branch.
-We see it as a novel process combination that may be described as a dorsiventral article.
-What matters in this case in the evolution of development (evo-devo) is the transformation of a system of articles (an axillary branch) into a single dorsiventral article.
-Endless debates about the homology of these structures are not helpful and appear futile because they are based on a pseudo-question – the faulty premise that a structure that does not fit the categories must nonetheless be fitted.
+Instead, we ask how development has changed during evolution (evo-devo).
+Endless debates about the homology of these structures are not helpful and appear futile because they are based on a pseudo-question – the faulty assumption that a structure that does not fit the categories must nonetheless be fitted.

-5. There is general agreement on what constitutes an article because it is defined operationally through ramification.
-In contrast, the definition of organs remains contentious.
-For example, a leaf may be defined differently depending on whether one adopts the root-stem-leaf model, the leaf skin model, or the metameric model.
+3. Articles are continuous with one another.
+Organs are also continuous, but are often delimited by boundaries that do not exist in nature.
+For example, the definition of a “leaf” differs depending on whether one follows the root-stem-leaf model, the leaf skin model, or the metameric model.
 If one surpasses these models, a leaf is still defined differently in terms of the classical theory or Arber’s partial-shoot theory of the leaf (Arber 1950).

-8.Articles comprise all levels of organization from organs such as leaves to leaflets, stipules, enations, and hairs, whereas organ-centred morphology is limited to the level of organs.
+6. Articles span all levels of organization from organs such as leaves to leaflets, stipules, enations, and hairs, whereas organ-based morphology is limited to the level of organs.

-9. Articles are not confined to mutually exclusive categories, whereas organs are traditionally classified as belonging to either one category or another such as stem or leaf.
+7. Articles are not confined to mutually exclusive categories, whereas organs are traditionally classified as belonging to either one category or another such as stem or leaf.

 a.
 Recognizing that, like articles, organs cannot be demarcated by boundaries, as there is a continuum within a plant between organs such as the stem and leaf.